A Thousand Islands Vacation Planner

 Tell us about your newest book.

-What inspired you to write Dear Beth?
+What inspired you to write Trial of Courage?

 How would you describe this book to someone in a 30-second blurb?